Maharashtrian Kadhi Recipe

 Step by StepJump to Recipe

 One of the classic Indian curries is a ‘kadhi,’ which is basically a ‘spiced curd sauce.’
 Just like other dishes with different regional variations, the recipe of kadhi also changes as you go from one part to the other across the Indian subcontinent.
 Although the primary ingredient is yogurt, the spices and other elements change resulting in distinct flavors.
-This post is a quick Maharashtrian Kadhi, with curd and gram flour (besan) minus pakodas.
+This post is a quick Maharashtrian Kadhi Recipe, with curd and gram flour (besan) minus pakodas.
 It is faintly sweet and tempered with basic spices.

 maharashtrian kadhi garnished with coriander leaves and served in a black bowl with some poured over steamed rice kept on a plate with a spoon on the upper left side and a small bowl of carrots kept on the upper right side.